-- Physician services.
-Nephrology Practice Solutions (NPS) is an independent business that partners with physicians committed to providing outstanding clinical and integrated care to patients.
-NPS provides nephrologist recruitment and staffing services in select markets which are billed on a per search basis.
-NPS also offers physician practice management services to nephrologists under administrative services agreements.
-These services include physician practice management, billing and collections, credentialing, coding and other support services that enable physician practices to increase efficiency and manage their administrative needs.
-Additionally, NPS owns and operates nephrology practices in multiple states.
-Fees generated from these services are recognized as earned typically based upon flat fees or cash collections generated by the physician practice. - Clinical research programs.
+- Clinical research programs.
 DaVita Clinical Research (DCR) is a provider-based specialty clinical research organization with a full spectrum of services for clinical drug research and device development.
 DCR uses its extensive, applied database and real-world healthcare experience to assist in the design, recruitment and completion of retrospective and prospective pragmatic and clinical trials.
 Revenues are based upon an established fee per study, as determined by contract with drug companies and other sponsors and are recognized as earned according to the contract terms. - Transplant software business.
-DaVita's new transplant software business, MedSleuth, which was acquired on December 31, 2021, works with transplant centers across the U.S. to provide greater connectivity among transplant candidates, transplant centers, physicians and care teams to help improve the experience and outcomes for kidney and liver transplant patients.
+DaVita's transplant software business, MedSleuth, works with transplant centers across the U.S. to provide greater connectivity among transplant candidates, transplant centers, physicians and care teams to help improve the experience and outcomes for kidney and liver transplant patients. - Venture Group.
+DaVita Venture Group (DVG) focuses on innovative products, solutions and businesses that improve care for patients with kidney disease and related conditions.
+DVG identifies companies and products for acquisitions, strategic partnerships, and venture investment opportunities.
+DVG's focus includes innovation in digital health, pharmaceuticals, medical devices, and care delivery models.